elise youssoufian portfolio

 instagram

-full bio
+professional bio

 Elise Youssoufian, Everything Inside, 2025.
 Cyanotype on cotton fabric, one of three in a series weaving ancestral works with Elise's own poetry and needlelace creations, UCSF Art for Recovery SFMOMA Gallery (San Francisco, 2025–2026).
 Photo credit: © Elise Youssoufian 2025.